bagasta/backend-langchain/how-to-use.md

 Production notes
 - Use a process supervisor (systemd) to run Uvicorn as a service.
 - Keep your `.env` secure and rotate the bootstrap key in `API_KEYS` after you’ve created per-user keys.
+ - Health endpoints: `/` and `/healthz` support GET/HEAD, useful for load balancers and uptime checks.